Mitzi Shore

 Mitzi Shore (born Lillian Saidel; July 25, 1930 – April 11, 2018) was an American comedy club owner.
 Her husband, Sammy Shore, co-founded The Comedy Store in 1972 and she became its owner two years later.
-Through the club, she had a huge influence on the careers of up-and-coming comedians for many decades.
+Through the club, she had a huge influence on the careers of up-and-coming comedians.

 Early life

 Shore was born Lillian Saidel in Marinette, Wisconsin, on July 25, 1930, the daughter of Jewish parents Fanny and Morris Saidel.
 Her father was a traveling salesman.
 She attended Green Bay East High School.
 She later studied art at the University of Wisconsin–Madison, but dropped out to marry Sammy Shore after meeting him in 1950.

 Career

 Overview

 Shore's husband Sammy co-founded The Comedy Store in 1972 alongside screenwriter and actor Rudy De Luca.
 When Sammy and Mitzi divorced in 1974, Mitzi acquired complete ownership as part of their divorce settlement.
 Sammy was later quoted in 2003 by the Los Angeles Times as explaining that he "relinquished control of the club to lower his alimony payments".
 Shortly after she took full control, Shore obtained a significant cash loan from comedian Shecky Greene to help ensure continued operations.
-She was not only involved in day-to-day management but also in the recruitment and development of talent.
+She was not only involved in day-to-day management but also in the recruitment and development of talent, aided by "Princess Cory" Comeaux-Soto.

-Comedians who have been associated with the Comedy Store include Roseanne Barr, Bill Burr, Jim Carrey, Chevy Chase, Andrew Dice Clay, Joey Diaz, Whoopi Goldberg, Bobcat Goldthwait, Tony Hinchcliffe, Sam Kinison, Bobby Lee, Jay Leno, David Letterman, Sebastian Maniscalco, Marc Maron, Carlos Mencia, Joe Rogan, Jerry Seinfeld, Garry Shandling, Yakov Smirnoff, Duncan Trussell, Robin Williams, and John Witherspoon.
+Comedians who have been associated with the Comedy Store include Roseanne Barr, Bill Burr, Jim Carrey, Chevy Chase, Andrew Dice Clay, Joey Diaz, Whoopi Goldberg, Bobcat Goldthwait, Tony Hinchcliffe, Sam Kinison, Bobby Lee, Jay Leno, David Letterman, Sebastian Maniscalco, Marc Maron, Carlos Mencia, Joe Rogan, Jerry Seinfeld, Garry Shandling, Yakov Smirnoff, Freddy Soto, Duncan Trussell, Robin Williams, and John Witherspoon.